eftymakr/Machine-Learning-for-DeFi-Credit-Risk-Assesment/README.md

 2. **Machine Learning:**
-- Apply train/test split, oversampling, statistical learning and deep learning techniques using the file models and `Stat_learning_set_v0x.csv` as an input file.
+- Apply train/test split, oversampling, statistical learning and deep learning techniques by using the file train_ensemble_models or train_CNN_model and `Stat_learning_set_v0x.csv` as an input file.